Avtem/LearnCpp-Quiz-201/step 05.md

-E) Goal: Implement a helper class named `Direction`, which will allow us to create objects that represent the cardinal directions (up, left, down, or right). `operator-` should return the opposite direction, `operator<<` should print the direction to the console.
-Also we will need a member function that will return a random Direction object.
-Lastly, add a function to namespace `UserInput` that converts a character to a Direction object.

-[tasks]
+E) Goal: Implement a helper class that will make it easier for us to handle directional commands.

 After implementing the prior step, we can accept commands from the user (as characters 'w', 'a', 's', 'd', and 'q').
 These characters are essentially magic numbers in our code.
 While it's fine to handle these commands in our `UserInput` namespace and function `main()`, we don't want to propagate them throughout our whole program.
-For example, the `Field` class should have no knowledge of what 's' means.
+For example, the `Board` class should have no knowledge of what 's' means.

-Instead, we're going to implement a helper class named `Direction`, which will allow us to create objects that represent the cardinal directions (up, left, down, or right).
-The more we can use `Direction` instead of directional commands (e.g. 's'), the easier our code will be to read and understand.
+Implement a helper class named `Direction`, which will allow us to create objects that represent the cardinal directions (up, left, down, or right).  `operator-` should return the opposite direction, and `operator<<` should print the direction to the console.
+We will also need a member function that will return a Direction object containing a random direction.
+Lastly, add a function to namespace `UserInput` that converts a directional game command ('w', 'a', 's', or 'd') to a Direction object.

+The more we can use `Direction` instead of directional game commands, the easier our code will be to read and understand.

+[tasks]
 Implement the class `Direction`, which has:
 * A public nested enum named `Type` with enumerators `up`, `down`, `left`, `right`, and `max_directions`.
 * A private member that stores the actual direction.